 In October 2010, TIKI – Toi Iho Kaitiaki Incorporated (a limited liability company) replaced TTIF as the legal entity and later, in 2013, the Toi Iho Charitable Trust was instituted in place of TIKI.

-The Toi Iho Charitable Trust is now firmly established and is committed to the maintaining a register of Toi Iho artists, supporting their high-quality creative work and advancing the cultural future of Maori as indigenous people.
+The Toi Iho Charitable Trust is now firmly established with more than 200 assessed and registered artists (14 AUGUST 2023) and is committed to maintaining a register of Toi Iho artists, supporting their high-quality creative work, protecting the intellectual ownership of tangible and intangible expressions of our culture, and advancing the cultural future of Maori as indigenous people.